 “Hard to put together, very difficult/almost impossible to move, normal sized sheets do not fit.
 Wake up with a lower back ache most mornings and do not look forward to going to bed. 🙁 “.Katie W, 2019

-How to choose your Spindle mattress layers
+How to choose your Spindle Mattress layers

 Not sure where to start with choosing mattress layers?
 Spindle recommends the following configurations for medium and firm comfort:

 The main downsides to a Spindle mattress are that it’s not ready to use right out of the box and can be a bit tricky to put together by yourself, especially if you’re hefting around king size slabs of latex.
 The King-size weighs more than 180 lb.!
+These mattresses are a bear to assemble.

 The other main complaint about Spindle mattresses is that they can be a bit bouncy and create more motion transfer than some sleepers like.
 The bounciness may benefit some bedroom activities, but could also lead to sleep disturbances.
-If this is the case for you after buying a Spindle mattress, you may want to work with Spindle to switch out layers to make the mattress firmer and less bouncy, or consider using a firmer mattress topper to control the roll.

 Spindle also only offers Twin, Twin XL, Full, Queen, and King sizes, with no Cali King or split size options.
 This means you can’t configure the two sides of the mattress to meet different sleep needs.
 You could, however, choose two Twin XLs to make a dual firmness King size mattress, though you’d want a King size topper to even out the gap in the middle.